Interview: Jim Burgess (JB) interviews World DipCon

 up worldwide in fraternity and fun.

-of fun we have had together, and also a special dedication to all those I
+for the hours of fun we have had together, and also a special dedication to all

-stabbed at least once: see, this was not in vain, your center was a part of it
+those I stabbed at least once: see, this was not in vain, your center was a part

 JB: Thanks, Yann!!!
 This might be my best interview yet, all thanks to you.
 Would anyone like to volunteer to be interviewed next??
 I’m always looking for interesting subjects.
 E-Mail me at burgess@theworld.com if you’re interested!!!